deliverybot/deliverybot.github.io/docs/running-deploys.md

 ---
 layout: page
-title: 3 Executing Deployments
+title: 3 Running Deployments
 ---

-# Deployment Execution
+# Running Deploys

 How to actually run deployments.
 Executors are docker containers that implement a specification and are executed to deliver your deployments.